emcuttsy/monoglot-anxiety/content/english/blog/how-to-automatically-track-language-learning-time-using-ios-automations.md

 So.
 What to do?

 The problem isn't that there aren't good ways to track time — these days there are plenty of great apps that make it """easy""" to record every second you spend on every task imaginable.

-Plenty of people use these apps quite successfully.
-Take a look around language learning Twitter and you'll see lots of lovely pie charts showing breakdowns of study time.
-Take a look around other corners of the internet where quantified self/optimization types hang about and you'll see even more carefully crafted time pies.
+Plenty of people use these apps successfully.

 No, the the problem isn't that there aren't good time tracking tools.
 The problem — or my problem, at least —is actually bothering to use them.